-When you’re running your own small business you often rely on free apps and tools to work smarter with the limited time and resources you have available.
+When you’re running your own small business you often rely on apps and tools to work smarter with the limited time and resources you have available.

 To help you get a head start in marketing and PR, Emma Estridge, founder of Mushroom Marketing & PR, has compiled a list of her favourite 12 tools, including three PR apps, seven marketing tools and two organisation tools… all of them free!
 We hope you find them helpful.

 Love more media coverage for your businesss, but don’t have the budget to invest in expensive publicity agents?
 Here are three of the best free PR apps.

 Anewstip helps you find relevant media contacts based on what they tweet and build your own media lists.
 So, if you are looking for journalists that have a particular interest in a subject matter, type in the keyword in the search box, and the site will come up with a list of relevant contacts.

 With a free option, this is an invaluable tool.
 There are also upgrade options to enter your pitch or press release content; create an alert to monitor what’s being talked about in the media; and create media coverage reports.